s9e/TextFormatter/docs/Internals/API_changes.md

+## 0.8.0

+The `s9e\TextFormatter\Plugins\MediaEmbed\Configurator\SiteDefinitionProvider` interface has been removed.

+`$configurator->MediaEmbed->defaultSites` is now an iterable collection that implements the `ArrayAccess` interface.
+See [its API](http://s9e.github.io/TextFormatter/api/s9e/TextFormatter/Plugins/MediaEmbed/Configurator/Collections/SiteDefinitionCollection.html).

 ## 0.7.0

 `s9e\TextFormatter\Parser\Tag::setSortPriority()` has been deprecated.
 It will emit a warning upon use and will be removed in a future version.